 Images – images don’t just reflect a particular emotion but also create a relational association between the viewer and that image.
 We all know when scrolling through an abundance of content most people are more likely to stop at an image in comparison with a long piece of text.
 Your choice of image along with the placement go hand in hand.
 Is the image just to accompany the design or is it a key feature?
 Do you want your audience to see the image first, or read the text first, background or forefront, the choice can make all the difference in the message that you’re portraying to your audience.

-Image Quality – It’s always best to use the highest quality images that you can, if you use a low quality images the end product will not be one that will attract eyes or engagement.
+Image Quality – It’s always best to use the highest quality images that you can, if you use low-quality images the end product will not be one that will attract eyes or engagement.
 Take the image below as an example, which image would you be drawn to the most

 Size – Across every social media channel, the image size is different, so to make sure the images can be seen fully, you’ll need to take note of the different size guides for each channel, luckily for you, we’ve done it for you; here’s our social media image size guide FAQ.